Sangeo/remote-HR-estimation/README.md

 This repository only contains the refined solutions, if further information is required as to the entire commit history, please visit: https://github.com/Sangeo/ECE-2020-FYP.

+This code should only be used for academic and research purposes.

 This solution requires the installation of the following dependencies:
 - OpenCV (https://opencv.org/)
 - FFTW (http://www.fftw.org/)